How to Fix Google Photos Not Uploading

 Make Sure There’s Enough Space

-In case you picked the second option, you may have run out of space, so nothing else can upload until you reorganize your storage and remove some items.
+In case you picked the second option, you may have run out of space, so nothing else can upload until you reorganize you remove some items or upgrade your storage.

 Clear the Cache and App Data